 The talk will last approximately 30 minutes, followed by a brief Q&A and a tour upstairs to view Mrs. Gresham’s paintings.
 Josephine Gresham, an avid painter, was also the first owner of the property, along with her husband, Walter.

-Tickets for this event can be obtained from TicketMaster.
+Tickets for this event can be obtained from TicketMaster and if you want to buy the tickets cheaper check this 50% off ticket discount code.
 Ticketmaster promo codes for this event are valid until July 19.

 ABOUT BISHOP’S PALACE